changhsinlee/changhsinlee.github.io/ep5.md

 * add or remove a genre due to business requirements, or
 * explain to other why this piece of code is made this way,

-which way to code will be easier for myself?
+which one will be easier for myself?

 This is the criteria I use to judge whether I should make a template for a piece of code.
 If I can see it will be a pain in the ass in a few weeks, then it's worthwhile to clean it up.

-A good template **highlights important concepts** in the code.
-By reducing clutter, it brings out the main features that helps me understand what the this query was thinking.
-And making changes are easy.
+A good template **highlights** what is important in the code.
+It reduces clutter and helps me understand what this query is trying to say.

-If it will make me hate my life less, then I will do it.
+So when should I make templates?
+For me, if it will make me hate my life less in the future, then I will do it.

 ### Further reading